Co-Buchi Barrier Certificates for Discrete-time Dynamical Systems: CBBC Computation

-One can then encode conditions \eqref{eq:sos_cbar_1} to~\eqref{eq:sos_cbar_5} as well as conditions~\eqref{eq:sos_1} to~\eqref{eq:sos_5} in a suitable SOS solver such as SOSTOOLS~\cite{prajna_2002_introducing} by fixing the barrier certificate to be a polynomial of degree $d$ and checking if the above constraints are satisfiable.

-We have shown the usefulness of CBBCs in Theorems~\ref{thm_fin_visit} and~\ref{thm:barrier_UCA}.
+\VM{Unlike SOS, the above approaches are NP-hard~\cite{gao_dreal_2013}, and there is no guarantee that our CEGIS approach will terminate. } We have shown the usefulness of CBBCs in Theorem~\ref{thm_fin_visit} and Lemma \ref{lem:rel_comp_cbbc}.
 Our first question was to investigate whether classical approaches for computing barrier certificates can be used for CBBCs.
-We were also interested in the question that, whether the CBBC based approach generalizes the earlier state triplet one.
-We have implemented the search for a CBBC using the SMT solver z3 for a room-temperature model as shown in Section \ref{sec:case_studies}.

-For the second question we provided a general proof (the lifting theorem) that lifts the barrier certificates from the state triplet approach to construct a CBBC in a systematic manner.
-The details of this discussion and proof are in Section~\ref{sec:subsumption}.
+We now show that our approach generalizes the state triplet approaches presented in~\cite{wongpiromsarn_2015_automata}. \VM{Intuitively, our goal is as follows: we wish to show that if one is able to find a proof that a system $\Sys$ satisfies a desired $\omega$-regular property via NBA $\Aa_b$ through the state-triplet approach, then one is also able to find a proof that $\Sys$ satisfies the same property via CBBCs. }